 Nearly every segment of the cannabis industry that touches the plant has a need for testing the product, regardless of whether it’s medicinal or recreational.
-Read further to learn more about how cannabis testing and the results impact your segment of the industry and your particular job.
+Read further to learn more about cannabis testing, which is a fast-growing segment of the cannabis industry.

 What tests are relevant?
 Besides testing for potency—probably the most demanded test result—other tests can provide vital information about cannabis compound profiles, as well as determine the purity of products sold or consumed.
 Testing for purity will reveal any pesticides, molds, or fungus that may be found in a flower sample.

 Cultivation operations need to know the potency and purity of their flower before packaging and transporting it for concentrates refinement or sale, and dispensary staffs will require the tetrahydrocannabinol (THC) and cannabidiol (CBD) levels prior to marketing it to the public.

 While labeling laws and practices vary by state, listing the amounts of these two cannabinoids is a universal requirement, similar to listing the potency (proof) of hard liquor.
 Consumers have a need to know the potency of any mind-altering product they buy—for very understandable reasons.

 Vertically integrated cannabis companies that cultivate their own product and market it to the public typically require the services of a third-party testing lab.
 This is not to say that cannabis companies cannot test using their own portable and somewhat pricey equipment.
 Cultivators, manufacturers, distributors, regulators, and consumers all have a need for the information testing equipment provides.

 Depending on individual state regulations regarding testing, needs vary among each individual company.
 Whether it comes from a professional laboratory or analysis conducted in-house, there is a need and place in the industry for both methods.